elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 This means that arguments that affect the way Docker runs must always go before the image name, but arguments that are passed to the image itself must go after the image name.

 !!! example "Exercise"
     You can execute any program/command that is stored inside the image.
-    What happens if you execute ls in your current working directory: is the result the same?
+    What happens if you execute `ls` in your current working directory: is the result the same?
     ```sh
     docker run mytestimage:v1 /bin/ls
     ```

     ??? done "Answer"

         No, it is not.
+The listing of the working directory within the container will be displayed.
+In our case, this is `/`.

 !!! example "Exercise"
     You can execute any program/command that is stored inside the image.